aditi-malav/Playlist-Management-System/README.md

 # Playlist-Management-System
-*(Linked List Validation & Undo — C++)*

----

 ## Overview
-- Implemented a playlist management system using a **singly linked list** in C++
+A C++ playlist management system implemented using a **singly linked list**.
-- Focused on **data structure correctness, memory safety, and state recovery**
+The project focuses on **correctness, safe transformations, and state recovery** rather than UI complexity.
-- Designed as a **system-oriented project**, emphasizing internal integrity over UI complexity

 ---

-## Core Idea
+## Design Philosophy
-- Model a playlist as a linked structure that undergoes multiple transformations
+- Treat the playlist as a **mutable linked structure**
+- Separate **user operations** from **system-level validation**
-- Ensure the structure remains valid and recoverable after changes
+- Prioritize **data safety and recoverability** after transformations
-- Distinguish clearly between:
-  - **User-level operations** (playlist manipulation)
-  - **System-level logic** (structural validation and safety)

 ---

-## Loop Detection (System-Level Validation)
+## Core Features
+- Add / delete songs at any position
+- Shuffle, reverse, and de-duplicate playlist
+- Undo support using **state snapshots**
-- Implemented **Floyd’s Cycle Detection Algorithm**
+- Loop detection using **Floyd’s Cycle Detection Algorithm**
-- Added utilities to:
-  - detect a loop in the playlist
-  - find the starting node of the loop
-  - compute loop length
-- Loops are **not created through user input**
-- Treated as a **system-level safety feature** to detect structural corruption
-- Aligned with how linked list cycle problems are modeled on platforms like **LeetCode**
+- Explicit memory management to avoid leaks

 ---

-## Undo Mechanism (State Recovery)
+## Undo Mechanism
-- Implemented undo using **state restoration**, not inverse operations
-- Before each transformation:
+- Undo is implemented via **deep copy snapshots**
-  - a **deep copy snapshot** of the playlist is stored
+- Before every transformation, the current playlist state is saved
-- Snapshots managed using a **stack**
 - Undo restores the most recent valid state
-- All unused states are explicitly freed to avoid memory leaks
+- Prevents reliance on inverse operations

+---

+## Loop Detection
+- Detects cycles using Floyd’s algorithm
+- Can identify:
+  - whether a loop exists
+  - starting node of the loop
+  - loop length
+- Implemented as a **structural safety check**, not user input behavior

 ---